amitkiit1994/manushya_dimag/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
-5. Run linting and tests
+5. Run linting and tests: `ruff check .`
 6. Submit a pull request

 ## 📄 License